karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 # Pixel VoLTE, VoWIFI & 5G Enabler

-A Magisk Module to enable VoLTE, VoWIFI & 5G for Google Pixel, in countries not officially supported by Google.
+A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot & Wi-Fi repeater for Google Pixel, in countries not officially supported by Google.

-Only tested on Google Pixel 7 and 8.
-It might work on other Google devices.
-Who knows.

-Only tested in Chile.
-Working and actively tested on: Entel & WOM.
-Should work on Claro & Movistar too.
-Wrote about this process [over here](https://actitud.xyz/blog/2024/habilitando-5g-volte-y-vowifi-en-un-google-pixel-chile/).
+This is all-in-one mod for convenience.

+Tested on Pixel 8 Pro.
+Should work on others too.

+Note that UWB is available only for Pro/Pro XL models.

 ## Features